ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Generics.md

 > and (partially) by MyPy`.

 `TypeVarTuple` is like `*args`, but for types.
-It lets you define generic classes and functions that accept a variable number of types, creating more powerful and flexible type-safe abstractions.
+It defines generic classes and functions that accept a variable number of types, creating more powerful and flexible type-safe abstractions.
 It enables _variadic generics_, which let you define types that accept a variable number of type parameters, similar to how `*args` and `**kwargs` work at runtime.